xtfocus/aimesoft_interview/vault/Attention-mechanism.md

 # Self-Attention (in Encoder)

-In 2017, the paper "Attention is all you need" introduced the transformers architechture, which uses *self-attention* mechanism in the Encoder
+In 2017, the groundbreaking paper "Attention is All You Need" introduced the transformer architecture, featuring a crucial mechanism known as self-attention in the Encoder.
+This self-attention mechanism is aptly named because it operates on the input sequence itself to learn embeddings.
+Each token within the sequence can play the roles of query, key, and value, contributing to a comprehensive understanding of contextual relationships.

 # Multi-Head